khuatbaonguyen123/Mentorship-Program/[Assignment 10] Coding Exercise/Assigned on 2024-07-23/README.md

     static Random rand = new Random();

     public static void main(String[] args) throws Exception {
-        //Get the size of the array from user System.out.print("Enter the size of the array (n): ");
+        System.out.print("Enter the size of the array (n): ");
         int n = readInteger();